masoudcodes/cancerpatien/README.md

 ## Getting Started

-To get started with FreshConnect, follow these steps:
+To get started with Cancerpatient, follow these steps:

 1. Clone the repository to your local machine using `git clone https://github.com/masoudcodes/cancerpatien.git`.
 2. Navigate to the project directory and run `npm install` to install all dependencies.